Correlators of heavy-light quark currents in HQET: Perturbative contribution up to 4 loops and beyond: Introduction

-We expand in light-quark masses, so that these masses are included in the operators.
+We include the light-quark masses to the operators $\mathcal{O}$.
 Wilson coefficients of even-dimensional operators $\mathcal{O}$ don't depend on $P$; those of odd-dimensional operators are proportional to $P$.
+In what follows, we set $P = +1$; results for $P = -1$ can be reconstructed trivially.
+Here we consider the operators up to dimension $D=2$:

-Up to dimension 2, there are 4 operators: $\mathcal{O} = 1$, $m$, $m^2$, $\sum m_i^2$, where $m$ is the mass of the quark field in our current, and $m_i$ are the masses of all light flavors.
-At dimension 3, there is the light-quark condensate and cubic mass combinations; they mix under renormalization, and cannot be considered separately.
-In the present note we consider only dimensions up to 2.
+(times the unit operator), where $m$ is the mass of the quark field $q$ in our current $j_P$~(\ref{j}), and $m_i$ are the masses of all light flavors.
+These contributions are perturbative: we just expand integrands of bare perturbative diagrams for the correlator in $m_0$, $m_{i0}$.
+At $D=3$ there is the light-quark condensate contribution (its calculation needs diagrams with 2 external light-quark lines having vanishing momenta) and cubic mass contributions.
+Both kinds of contributions are IR divergent; these divergences cancel.
+They mix under renormalization (up to 3 loops they have been calculated in~\cite{Chetyrkin:2021qvd}).